simov/grant/README.md

 ## Sandbox Redirect URI

-Very rarely you may need to override the default `redirect_uri` that Grant [generates for you](#redirect-uri).
+Very rarely you may need to override the `redirect_uri` that Grant [generates for you](#redirect-uri).

-For example Feedly supports only `http://localhost` as redirect URL of their Sandbox OAuth application, and it won't allow the `http://localhost/connect/feedly/callback` path:
+For example Feedly supports only `http://localhost` as redirect URL of their Sandbox OAuth application, and it won't allow the correct `http://localhost/connect/feedly/callback` URL:

 ```js
 "feedly": {